zskendall/dotfiles/keyboards/corne/log.md

 I don't know whether my Corne is endgame, though.
 I'm still on the fence about a build with an integrated trackball, maybe a [dactyl manuform](https://github.com/abstracthat/dactyl-manuform), and going wireless.
-Regardless of whether I build one (or more) keyboard(s), I think that building and using my Corne has firmly cemented my preference for split 40% and it will remain a one of my go-to keebs.
+Regardless of whether I build one (or more) more keyboard(s), I think that building and using my Corne has firmly cemented my preference for split 40% and it will remain a one of my go-to keebs.

 <div align="center">
   <img alt="Finished Corne #2"